albill/albill.github.com/_posts/2005-01-01-tsunami-relief-per-william-gibson.markdown

 ---
+author: admin
+date: '2005-01-01 01:00:20'
 layout: post
+slug: tsunami-relief-per-william-gibson
+status: publish
 title: Tsunami Relief Per William Gibson
-published: true
-meta: {}

-tags:
+wordpress_id: '344'
+categories:
 - Daily Life
-type: post
-status: publish
 ---
 From William Gibson's blog.
 My work is matchin contributions.
 If I make my contribution to one of these and give, say, $50, that means my work will give another $50 for a total of $100.
 Then the Canadian government would match that with another $100.
 So, my $50 becomes $200.
 Good plan.